HL7/fhir-shorthand/input/pagecontent/reference.md

 #### Obeys Rules

-[Invariants](https://www.hl7.org/fhir/conformance-rules.html#constraints) are constraints that apply to one or more values in instances, expressed as [FHIRPath expressions](https://www.hl7.org/fhir/fhirpath.html).
+[Invariants](https://www.hl7.org/fhir/conformance-rules.html#constraints) are constraints that apply to one or more values in instances, expressed as [FHIRPath](https://www.hl7.org/fhir/fhirpath.html) or [XPath](https://developer.mozilla.org/en-US/docs/Web/XPath) expressions.
 An invariant can apply to an instance as a whole or a single element.
 Multiple invariants can be applied to an instance as a whole or to a single element.
 The syntax for applying invariants in profiles is:

 ```
 * obeys {Invariant id}